tacoman/guardbook-scrapers/README.md

 For 2019 UWS rosters: run scraper.go.
 This is also for the FOES MAD feature, and is a prototype for the 2020 season.

 For headshots: run headshots.go.
 This will output one JPEG per player into the current directory.

+USLC note: this is in-progress and will be switching to Python. pip install selenium apt install firefox-geckodriver